DataBiosphere/data-portal/content/guides/userguides/data-lifecycle.md

 ## Data Access by End Users
 Access to the Data Store is supported with REST API (and associated CLI) using the Data Store's Consumer API.
 In addition, we have developed a Data Browser, accessible from the *Explore* section, that enables extensive browsing of the data through this Data Portal.
 Data will also be accessible through tools and portals developed by the community.

+## Data Use Policy
+For information regarding data sharing and data use, please see our [Data Release Policy](https://www.humancellatlas.org/data-release-policy/)